 We’ve tried practically every product on the market that’s designed for Legos (okay, so technically I’m pretty sure that the plural of LEGO is just LEGO, but that sounds awkward to me, so I’m sticking with “Legos”), and nothing was cutting it.
 All of the Legos would inevitably end up in a pile or a single oversized bin on the desktop, which led right back to them being all over the floor.
 Ouch!

 We were desperate for a solution that would work for us, so we stopped looking at toy stores and specialty catalogs and turned to our neighborhood do-it-yourself store.
 I’m not sure why we didn’t look there in the first place!
-If you checked out my previous LEGO post you’ll see these bins in the background.
-We’ve had them in place for awhile now, but I wanted to test them out for a good length of time before I could confidently report that they work like a dream!
+We’ve had these hardware storage bins in place for awhile now, but I wanted to test them out for a good length of time before I could confidently report that they work like a dream!

-We bought several 4-packs of black plastic hanging storage bins and the metal rail to hang them – the entire set up cost less than $25!
+We bought several 6-packs of black plastic hanging storage bins and the metal rail to hang them – the entire set up cost less than $50!
 We sorted the top row by color (red, blue, yellow/orange, green, grey, and black/brown) and the bottom row is organized by use (1-piecers, 2-piecers, mini figures, wheels, mini base plates, etc.).

 The bins aren’t huge, but they still hold a lot of Legos!
 My favorite part is that they are removable from the rail so that the kids can easily take them off and find what they’re looking for.